MonaSolutions/MonaServer/doc/api.rst

 - **createTCPClient()**, return a TCP client, see `Server Application Sockets <./serversocket.html>`_ page for more details.
 - **createTCPServer()**, return a TCP server, see `Server Application Sockets <./serversocket.html>`_ page for more details.
 - **createUDPSocket([allowBroadcast])**, return a UDP socket.
 The optional boolean *allowBroadcast* argument allows broadcasting date by this socket (by default it's to *false*).
 See `Server Application Sockets <./serversocket.html>`_ page for more details.
 - **publish(name)**, publishs a server publication with the name given, this method returns a *Publication* object if successful, or *nil* otherwise.
 Indeed it can fail if a publication with the same name exists already.
-Read *publication* object thereafter to get more details on how push audio,video or data packet for this publication.
+Read Publication_ object thereafter to get more details on how push audio,video or data packet for this publication.
 - **fromAMF(data)**, convert the AMF data given in parameter in multiple LUA_ types relating (see *AMF and LUA types conversion* part of `Server Application`_ page to know how AMF/LUA_ conversion works).
 It returns multiple LUA_ data resulting.
 - **toAMF(...)**, convert the multiple LUA_ parameters given in a AMF format (see *AMF and LUA types conversion* part of `Server Application`_ page to know how AMF/LUA_ conversion works).
 It returns a string which contain data converted.
 - **toAMF0(...)**, exactly same that the precedent method, but with a conversion priority to AMF0 format (when possible).